 At first instance Mr Justice Coulson had found that the previous case law on this point had been incorrectly decided.
 He concluded that in these circumstances an employer was entitled to start an adjudication as to the true value of the works.

 Just over 6 months later the Court of Appeal has grappled with this issue again.
 Sir Rupert Jackson described the task as trying to “hack out a pathway through a dense thicket of amended legislation, burgeoning case law and ever-changing standard form contracts.”
 Sir Rupert Jackson agreed with the judge that in these circumstances the employer had to make payment of the amount set out in the interim application but was then free to commence a “true value” adjudication.
-Responding to the suggestion that an employer may be prejudiced in this situation if a contractor is veering towards insolvency, he emphasised that a scrupulous employer should protect itself by serving payment or pay fewer notices on time.
+Responding to the suggestion that an employer may be prejudiced in this situation if a contractor is veering towards insolvency, he emphasised that a scrupulous employer should protect itself by serving payment or pay less notices on time.

 So where does this leave us?